ramamoplearn/AWSSTUDYNOTES/Career Notes.md

 - Corporate will give you comfort but growth may be limited
 - In consulting work may be demanding, but growth is unlimited
   - May be worked for my time, this time is differennt
-- In startup where our kids are going that may be different, which I have no experience
+- In startup where this younger gernration are going that may be different, which I have no experience
   - Open for any office man job at any kids startup...
 I have a few words out many years ago
     - Nothing technical, just making sure office supplies are in, toileraries are sufficient and food order will arrive in time